flomonster/path-tracer/README.md

 bounces: 4 # Maximum number of bounces per sample
 brdf: COOK_TORRANCE # Which brdf to use
 tonemap: FILMIC # Which color tone map to use
-nb_threads: 8 # Number of threads to use (0 will use the maximum available threads)
 ```

 ## Features